-- Issue one: Should the U.S. government should be able to monitor phone calls and email of people who are suspected of terrorist ties without first obtaining warrants?
+- Issue one: Should the U.S. government be able to monitor the phone calls and emails of people who are suspected of terrorist ties without first obtaining warrants?

 - Issue two: Should the suspected terrorists at the Guantánamo prison in Cuba have the right to challenge their detention in court?

 - Issue three: Are harsh interrogation techniques such as waterboarding justified if they can help prevent terrorist attacks?

 4. Summarize and reflect.
 Some people propose that poverty, persecution, and marginalization are often the precursors to terrorism; therefore, addressing these issues may be an important means to combat terrorism.
 On the other hand, some believe that terrorism is perpetrated by fanatics and extremists who cannot be reasoned with or stopped by means other than conflict and war.

 What do you think about these perspectives?
 Do you agree with one or the other?
 Why?